 June 19-23, 2023

 140.614.11 (in person)

 This is a hybrid course with both a synchronous online section (140.614.49) and an in-person section (140.614.11).
-Please choose the modality you need (either online or in-person) when registering in SIS.
+You'll be able to indicate which section you want (either in-person or online) when registering in SIS.

 "Dr. McGready is really passionate about the subject matter and really excellent at explaining the concepts and answering any questions that arise."—Student, 2021

 "Dr. McGready is one of the most outstanding professors I have had in my entire educational career, spanning from elementary school to medical and graduate school.
 He is engaging, interactive, passionate and devoted to teaching.
 He presents the material in enlightening ways that stimulate further learning and understanding."—Student, 2019

 Intended for students with a broad understanding of biostatistical concepts used in public health sciences who seek to develop additional data analysis skills.
 Emphasizes concepts and illustration of concepts applying a variety of analytic techniques to public health datasets in a computer laboratory using Stata statistical software.
 Masters advanced methods of data analysis including analysis of variance, analysis of covariance, nonparametric methods for comparing groups, multiple linear regression, logistic regression, log-linear regression, and survival analysis.

 Student Evaluation: Student evaluation based on laboratory exercises, an exam, and completion of an independent data analysis project.

 Upon successfully completing this course, students will be able to: